Renault targets 100pc electric sales in Europe by 2030 | Malay Mail

-PARIS, Jan 13 — French carmaker Renault wants electric vehicles to represent all its sales in Europe by 2030, upping a previous commitment of 90 per cent, chief executive Luca de Meo said today.
+PARIS, Jan 14 ― French carmaker Renault wants electric vehicles to represent all its sales in Europe by 2030, upping a previous commitment of 90 percent, chief executive Luca de Meo said yesterday.

 “We have decided to prepare the conditions to make Renault a 100 per cent electric brand by 2030,” he said.